A warming bowl of creamy, mushroom soup that is deliciously filling but less than 500 calories.

 Pour in the stock and season with salt and freshly-ground black pepper.
 Simmer for 10 mins until the mushrooms are very tender.

-Remove from the heat and leave to cool for 5 mins, then puree the soup with a stick blender or transfer to a food processor and process until smooth.
+Remove from the heat and leave to cool for 5 mins.
+Remove a few mushrooms to add at the end for texture, then puree the remaining soup with a stick blender or transfer to a food processor and process until smooth.

 Stir the cream into the pureed soup and heat through gently for 2-3 mins.
-Adjust the seasoning to taste and serve in warmed bowls garnished with parsley and chopped mushroom.
+Return the unpuréed mushrooms to the pan and stir.
+Adjust the seasoning to taste and serve in warmed bowls garnished with parsley.

 For an extra punch of flavour, why not add in whole wild mushrooms like porcini or shiitake.
 Available to buy dried in supermarkets, simply soak in boiling water for 30 minutes, drain and then sprinkle on top.